 Let’s get one thing straight: eloping isn’t any less meaningful than a traditional wedding.
 Does getting married in a way that makes sense to you and prioritizes your needs over what would please a hundred guests mean that your wedding day doesn’t matter?

 Absolutely not!
 Being intentional about how you want your wedding day to go, and choosing to elope because it actually reflects who you are as a couple, doesn’t make your day any less important, and it doesn’t mean your elopement deserves less care, attention, and celebration than a big wedding!
 This is still the day you get married to the love of your life.
 And if anything, I’d say the fact that you’ve decided to focus on what actually matters makes elopements even more meaningful.
 Big weddings last 8, 10, even 12 hours – so why should yours be any different?
 It’s not just a ceremony – it’s an entire day dedicated to celebrating the beginning of your marriage.

 Besides, from a photography standpoint, I’d argue that you would want more coverage of an elopement than a wedding, since there aren’t any guest’s photos to remember it by!
 If you want to share the story of your elopement day with anybody that wasn’t there, you’ll need photos to walk them through your day.

 You Should Enjoy Your Day

 A lot of couples decide to elope because the thought of planning a big wedding and spending the day surrounded by a hundred people sounds stressful.
-So don’t make the mistake of only scheduling two hours for your elopement day - because you’ll feel rushed, and stressed out by any curveball or slight delay, when you should be spending the day enjoying yourself, and cherishing every moment.
+So don’t make the mistake of only scheduling a couple of hours for your elopement day – because you’ll feel rushed, and stressed out by any curveball or slight delay, when you should be spending the day enjoying yourself, and cherishing every moment.

 What Goes into an Elopement Timeline?